 The motivation behind this app is to create a dynamic interface for comparing the historical fantasy production of NBA players.
-We've tried to make it as customizeable as possible, allowing for specification of DFS site scoring format, specific fantasy stat isolation, per-game total or per-minute comparison, and discrete quantile inclusion.
+We've tried to make it as customizable as possible, allowing for specification of DFS site scoring format, specific fantasy stat isolation, per-game total or per-minute comparison, and discrete quantile inclusion.
 As part of our commitment to data transparency, you can also download the raw data that produces the output, allowing you to explore nuances and game conditions that aren't displayed in the graphical output.

 App User Guide

 - Player input: Select players to compare in the output.
 You can view one or more players, having an empty player box will produce an error in the output section.
 You can select players by either clicking the box and scrolling down to the desired player or by beginning to type the player's name and then clicking the desired player when their name appears in the dropdown.

 - Site input: Select site scoring scheme to compare players over.
 DraftKings or FanDuel only, can't select multiple.

 - Fantasy stats input: In this input, you can select the fantasy-generating counting statistics that you want to consider when comparing players.
 While comparing players' total fantasy production is probably simplest method of player comparison, you have the flexibility to compare fantasy distributions of specific fantasy statistics.
 The app opens with all fantasy statistics selected; you can de-select certain statistics by clicking the statistic and pressing the backspace or delete key.
 For statistics like "3P" (three-point field goals made) or "Double-Double" or "Triple-Double" which don't have any value in FanDuel scoring, it is ok to leave these statistics in the input, they are counted as 0 when "FD" is selected in the site input.